Tenure and Promotion. Again.

 When you start a PhD program in the sciences, there are generally two options advisors suggest (or push towards): becoming a professor like them, or working in private industry like a laboratory.
 Some knowledgeable professors might suggest looking into the government as well, but it's basically be a professor or work in a lab of some kind.

-It's also tradition that, once you get a tenure-track gig, you stay at that location because...well...you need to earn tenure.
+That said, it's tradition im Academia that, once you get a tenure-track gig, you stay at that location because...well...you need to earn tenure.
 And I don't use the term "earn" lightly.
-It takes a LOT, and I've blogged about it previously (though the links on that blog no longer work).
+It takes a LOT, and I've blogged about it previously (though the links on that blog no longer work, since I left that post).

 Basically, earning tenure means your work-to-date is evaluated by your peers -- by people you do NOT know and who are likely giants in your field.
 They look over everything you've done and make a recommendation to your university if you should be awarded tenure or not.
-And then your university has its own committees all of that has to move through as well.
+And then your university has its own committees, each of which has their say in whether or not the peer reviewers' recommendations should be followed (they usually are, but still...)
+Its a tedious, time consuming, and anxiety-ridden process, because you dont really know until the end when you get an official letter.

 Often, alongside tenure comes promotion to a higher rank.
 So, for example, from Assistant Professor to Associate Professor to [full] Professor (or, in the British system, from Lecturer to Senior Lecturer to Professor).

 Now, I never really felt pushed into professordom.
 My advisor was very open-minded and had former PhD students working all over the place: labs, government, education, some even have successful businesses.
 But, my goal centered on being a professor.
 Or at least staying in higher ed.
 If you check out my biography on my website (or CV), you'll see I have lots of experience in many different fields, but I like higher education the best.
-I just really like the lifestyle it affords me.
+I just really like the lifestyle it allows me to have.
+I also really enjoy teaching and helping students do research, so it's a natural fit for me.

 Since that conversation, I've worked at four different institutions.
 Sometimes earning tenure and promotion, other times not.
 Each move has served to (re)invigorate me -- (re)ignite my passion for what I do.
 Keeps me fresh.